karlscode/karlscode/README.md

 ### Hi! 👋 Welcome to my profile

-My name is Carlos Anderson and I'm a professor of systems development.
+My name is Carlos Anderson and I'm a teacher of systems development.

 - 🔭 I’m currently working from home on personal projects
 - 👯 I’m looking to collaborate on open source projects